nrth3rnlb/picard-plugin-title_cleaner_ost/shelves/README.md

 The plugin includes intelligent detection to prevent confusion:

-- **Default and known shelves** are always recognized correctly
+- **Default and known shelves** are always recognised correctly
 - **Suspicious folder names** are automatically identified and treated as misplaced files:
-  - Names containing " - " (typical for "Artist - Album" format)
+  - Names containing "-" (typical for "Artist - Album" format)
   - Very long names (> 30 characters)
-  - Names with many words (> 3 words)
+  - Names with many words (> three words)
   - Names containing album indicators (Vol., Disc, CD, Part)

 **Example:**
-- If you accidentally place files in `~/Music/Wardruna - Runaljod - Yggdrasil/`, the plugin recognizes this as an artist/album name (not a shelf)
+- If you accidentally place files in `~/Music/Wardruna - Runaljod - Yggdrasil/`, the plugin recognises this as an artist/album name (not a shelf)
 - The shelf tag is automatically set to "Standard" instead
-- Files will be organized properly when saved: `~/Music/Standard/Wardruna/Runaljod - Yggdrasil/`
+- Files will be organised properly when saved: `~/Music/Standard/Wardruna/Runaljod - Yggdrasil/`

-**Note:** If you *really* want to use such a name as a shelf, simply add it manually in the plugin settings.
-Once added, it will be recognized as a valid shelf.
+**Note:** If you *really* want to use such a name as a shelf, add it manually in the plugin settings.
+Once added, it will be recognised as a valid shelf.

 ### Manual Assignment